PollyNET/polly2earlinetDB/readme.md

 MIT License

-Feel free to distribute it!!! :beer::beer::beer:
+~~Feel free to distribute it!!! :beer::beer::beer:~~ Under development, be patient!

 ## Contact